 How is Testicular Pain Diagnosed?

-In order to diagnose the condition causing testicular pain, a health care professional will perform a complete history and physical exam.
+In order to diagnose the condition causing testicular pain, the Lakeland, Florida pain doctor at the Novus Spine & Pain Center will perform a complete history and physical exam.
 The medical history includes questions concerning lower urinary tract and bowel symptoms.
 The onset and nature of the pain can give important clues to diagnosis.
 The doctor will ask about the patient’s sexual and medical history, including any surgeries.

 The patient should tell his doctor what activities cause the pain to lessen or worsen, such as urination, physical or sexual activity, or sitting for long periods.

 It is impossible to measure the sensation of pain directly.
 However, a doctor will perform a physical exam with the patient standing and lying down.
 The doctor will try to identify the exact location of the pain, when the pain began, how severe it is, and how long it has lasted.